 In 1931, at age 36, Ruth had one of his finest seasons.
-He hit .373/.495/.700, with 46 home runs, 163 RBIs, 128 walks and 149 runs scored.
+He hit .373/.495/.700, with 46 home runs, 162 RBIs, 128 walks and 149 runs scored.

 Ruth made his final trip to the World Series in 1932.
 Amazingly, in the seven-year reign of Ruth and Gehrig from 1929-1935, the Yankees won only one pennant.
-Gehrig (.349/.451/.621, 34 HR, 151 RBI) and Ruth (.341/.489/.661, 41 HR, 137 RBI) were ably assisted by Lazzeri, Bill Dickey, Ben Chapman and Earl Coombs.
+Gehrig (.349/.451/.621, 34 HR, 151 RBIs) and Ruth (.341/.489/.661, 41 HR, 137 RBIs) were ably assisted by Lazzeri, Bill Dickey, Ben Chapman and Earle Combs.
 However, it was Jimmie Foxx of the A’s who led the league in home runs (58).

 Either way, Ruth swung and belted the ball to deep center field—one of the longest home runs seen at Wrigley—for his second home run of the afternoon.
 He laughed as he jogged around the bases, pointing and jeering at the Cubs dugout.

 It was Ruth’s last trip to the World Series.
-He played on seven World Series champions: four with the Yankees (1923, 1927-1928, 1932), and three with the Red Sox (1915-1916, 1918).
+He played on seven World Series champions: four with the Yankees (1923, 1927, 1928, 1932), and three with the Red Sox (1915, 1916, 1918).
 He was also on the losing side of three World Series teams with New York (1921, 1922, 1926).

 1933 was Ruth’s 20th season in major league baseball.
-He batted only .301 with 34 home runs, though he still led the league in walks.
+He batted only .301 with 34 home runs, though he still led both leagues in walks.
 One of the season’s highlights was the inaugural All-Star Game, played at Comiskey Field in Chicago.
 Ruth hit the game’s first home run.
 He also robbed Chick Hafey of a home run in the eighth inning, to preserve the AL’s 4-2 win.

 Ruth took a $17,000 pay cut in 1934.
 His $35,000 contract was still the highest in the game, but it was his lowest salary since 1921.
 On July 13, in Detroit, Babe hit his 700th career home run.
-Three days later, he drew his 2,000th walk.
+(At that point, only two players had hit even 300 home runs: Lou Gehrig (314) and Rogers Hornsby (301).)
+Four days later, Ruth drew his 2,000th walk.

 During the off-season, Ruth agreed to travel with an all-star team to Japan.
 In arranging for a passport, he discovered that his date of birth was February 6, 1895.
-He had always believed he was born on February 7, 1894.
-He was actually a year younger than he had thought.
+He had always believed he was born on February 7, 1894.51 He was actually a year younger than he had thought.

 Yankees owner Jacob Ruppert, not wanting Ruth to return in any capacity in 1935, worked out a secret deal with Boston Braves owner Emil Fuchs.
-Fuchs would offer Ruth a contract that included the titles of “assistant manager” and “vice president”.
-Ruth loved the idea and when he informed Ruppert, the Yankee owner said he wouldn’t stand in Ruth’s way.
+Fuchs would offer Ruth a contract that included the titles of “assistant manager” and “vice president.”52 Ruth loved the idea and when he informed Ruppert, the Yankee owner said he wouldn’t stand in Ruth’s way.
 At spring training in 1935, Ruth learned that the Yankees had already assigned his #3 to George Selkirk.
-They were also using his locker to store firewood.
+They were also using his locker to store firewood.53

 Ruth ended up playing in 28 games for the Braves, batting .181.
 The one bright spot came on May 25 in Pittsburgh.
 Ruth belted the final three home runs of his career, and drove in six runs.
 Career home run #714 disappeared over the right field roof—the longest home run ever hit at Forbes Field.